 It’s interesting now that I’m in ministry, because I have a fresh perspective of what this world needs.
 I can look back with new eyes on the days when I was in my friends’ shoes, waiting for more clarity from God and fighting the restlessness to do more than raise a family and be a good wife and friend.

 I never planned to go into ministry, but somehow it happened when my passion for writing collided with my passion for God, and I wrote a book that led to speaking engagements and other events.
-It’s been an awesome journey, and I’m grateful for every opportunity to connect with moms and teen/tween girls.
+It’s been an awesome journey, and I’m grateful for every opportunity to connect with moms and teen girls.

 Mother Teresa once said, “What can you do to promote world peace?
 Go home and love your family.”
-This message deserves more attention, because in our world, we’re often pushed to do more and think bigger.
+This message deserves more attention, because in our world, we’re constantly pushed to do more and think bigger.
 We’re encouraged to reach the masses and spread goodness far and wide.

 A woman who loves her people well is loved well in return.
 Her relationships stand the test of time.
-Those who know her adore her, and those who don’t are totally missing out, because what a joy it is to be loved by an unsung hero who treasures her relationships and makes everyone around her feel seen, loved, and valued.
+Those who know her adore her, and those who don’t are missing out, because what a joy it is to be loved by an unsung hero who treasures her relationships and makes everyone around her feel seen, loved, and valued.

 Posted by Kari on June 14, 2015